oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 *  Enforcing the binding of refresh tokens and authorization codes to the client they were issued to.
-Client authentication is critical when an authorization code is transmitted to the redirection endpoint over an insecure channel or when the redirection URI has not been registered in full.
+Client authentication is critical when an authorization code is transmitted to the redirection endpoint over an insecure channel.

 *  Recovering from a compromised client by disabling the client or changing its credentials, thus preventing an attacker from abusing